Prince Hisahito of Akishino: Education

-In the spring of 2010, Hisahito began kindergarten at Ochanomizu University's kindergarten in Tokyo; on 14 December 2012, the Imperial Household Agency announced he would enter Ochanomizu University Elementary School in April 2013 so he could be with many of his friends from kindergarten.
-The prince thus became the first member of the Imperial House of Japan to receive his education at a school other than Gakushūin Primary School, which is also in Tokyo.
+In April 2010, Hisahito began kindergarten at Ochanomizu University's kindergarten in Tokyo; on 14 December 2012, the Imperial Household Agency announced he would enter Ochanomizu University Elementary School in April 2013 so he could be with many of his friends from kindergarten.
+The prince thus became the first member of the Imperial House of Japan to receive his education at a national school other than Gakushūin Primary School, which is also in Tokyo.
 By his second year, he was reported to be doing well at school, helping to look after first-year pupils and playing with his friends.
 In April 2019, Hisahito was enrolled in Ochanomizu University Junior High School.
 Police reports indicate that there was an assassination attempt on him there in May 2019.

 In August 2019, Hisahito accompanied his parents on an official visit to Bhutan.

 In March 2021, Hisahito was awarded a second-place prize in the junior high student category of Kitakyushu's 12th Children's Nonfiction Literature Awards.
-In February 2022, he was accused of plagiarism concerning that award-winning essay, which was about his trip to the Ogasawara islands.
+In February 2022, he was accused of plagiarism concerning that award-winning essay, which was about his trip to the Ogasawara Islands.
 The Imperial Household Agency and Hisahito acknowledged that the essay's citations were "inadequate" and that the prince would contact the organizers of the award with revisions.
 The award was not considered for revocation.

 In April 2022, Hisahito was enrolled in University of Tsukuba Senior High School.
 In April 2025, Hisahito enrolled at the School of Life and Environmental Sciences of the University of Tsukuba.

 Adulthood

 Hisahito underwent the elaborate Japanese court rituals to recognize him as an adult man on 6 September 2025.
 He was supposed to undergo the ceremonies in 2024, but he chose to delay them by a year so he could focus on studying for his university entrance exams.
-In a piece reporting on these ceremonies, the Associated Press stated that "He may be the last emperor" noting that besides Hisahito and his father, the only other potential heir to the throne is the then-89-year-old Masahito, Prince Hitachi, and that unless Hisahito quickly has sons of his own, the Japanese monarchy must either reform itself to include the potential of a female heir, or die off.
+In a piece reporting on these ceremonies, the Associated Press stated that "He may be the last emperor" noting that besides Hisahito and his father, the only other potential heir to the throne is the 90-year-old Masahito, Prince Hitachi, and that unless Hisahito quickly has sons of his own, the Japanese monarchy must either reform itself to include the potential of a female heir, or die off.